How much will be paid

 Cut emerging flowers and weeds at least twice in year 1, and up to 4 times if necessary where the soil is particularly fertile.
-Regular cutting prevents weeds smothering the slow-growing flowers so all sown species are established successfully.
+Regular cutting prevents weeds smothering the slow-growing flowers so all sown species can establish successfully.

-Plots may be grazed between 1 September and 14 March, but (as set out in the Mid Tier Manual section 6.2.1 General management requirements) make sure that no poaching or soil compaction by livestock takes place.
+Plots may be grazed between 1 September and 14 March, but make sure that no poaching or soil compaction by livestock takes place.
 Supplementary feeding could result in poaching and soil compaction, so should be avoided.

-Remember that nectar plots should be kept until at least 31 December in year 5 of the agreement.
+Remember you must keep nectar plots until at least 31 December in year 5 of the agreement.